Genetics

 If you are considering using donor eggs, register for a free account and get instant access to our egg donor database.

 Cofertility is a human-first fertility ecosystem rewriting the egg freezing and egg donation experience.
-Our Family by Co platform serves as a more transparent, ethical egg donor matching platform.
+Our platform serves as a more transparent, ethical egg donor matching platform.
 We are obsessed with improving the family-building journey — today or in the future — and are in an endless pursuit to make these experiences more positive.
 Create a free account today!

 Halle Tecco, MPH, MBA

-Halle Tecco is the Chair and co-founder of Cofertility and is a healthcare founder investor, and women's health advocate.
-She previously founded Rock Health and then Natalist (acquired by Everly Health).
-She is a Board Director at Resolve and an Adjunct Professor at Columbia Business School.
-Halle received her MBA from Harvard Business School and her MPH from Johns Hopkins University with a concentration in Women’s and Reproductive Health.
+Halle Tecco is the Chair and Co-Founder of Cofertility, as well as a healthcare founder, investor, and women’s health advocate.
+She previously founded Rock Health and Natalist (acquired by Everly Health) and is an Adjunct Professor at Columbia Business School.
+Halle holds an MBA from Harvard Business School and an MPH from Johns Hopkins University.

-Read more from
+Read more from Halle Tecco, MPH, MBA

 Graphic of a woman looking at karyotypes on a screen